togzhan-krbkv/java-deep-learning-from-scratch/README.md

 Built as an independent portfolio project to demonstrate hands-on understanding of neural network internals ahead of applying to Georgia Tech's OMSCS program (AI specialization).

+## Development history

+This project grew in stages, each its own branch and pull request:

+1. **Multilayer perceptron**: `Matrix`, `Activation`, a single `Layer` class, backpropagation by hand, verified on XOR, then trained on MNIST with plain per-example SGD.
+2. **Mini-batch training and pluggable optimizers**: gradients accumulate across a batch instead of updating immediately;
+   `SgdOptimizer` and `AdamOptimizer`, each parameter tensor holding independent optimizer state.
+3. **Flexible layer architecture**: `Layer` split into an interface and its implementation, `DenseLayer`; a mathematical simplification collapsed two backward methods into one.
+4. **Convolutional network**: `Tensor3D` for feature maps, `Conv2DLayer` (forward pass first, backward pass verified against an independently checked NumPy prototype, then numerical gradient checking in Java itself), `MaxPoolLayer`, `FlattenLayer`, assembled into `ConvolutionalNetwork` and trained end to end on MNIST, beating the MLP baseline.

 ## What it does